-- Pick up arrival envelope containing welcome information and all credentials for the delegation.
+- Pick up arrival envelope containing welcome information, rider numbers, class lists, and credentials for the delegation.

 - Confirm that you have all credentials at that time.
-Also check to make sure wristbands for all certified coaches are received.
+Also check to make sure wristbands for all certified coaches, leaders/side walkers are received.

 - Receive final information on getting hotel keys upon arrival at the hotel.

 - Meet your delegation at the barns to distribute wristbands.

 This check-in area will be open by 7 a.m. for the remainder of the tournament.

 - As is our practice, only coaches and leaders/sidewalkers that hold a Certified Coach, Certified Leader/Sidewalker, Certified Youth Coach or Leader/Sidewalker status may be in the warm-up area, staging, and show arena.
 We will continue to designate this with wristbands.